VidyaSource/website/src/_content/blog/why-coding-interviews-are-the-worst.md

 Tech interviews are broken.
 Much like with vegan cheese, we all agree there is a problem, but we all differ on how to fix it.
 How did we get here?

-Over the last several decades as tech became a dominant industry, the new personalities that became very rich very fast also became very Gavin Belson from Silicon Valley—supremely convinced of their own outside-the-box cleverness not only at producing revolutionary technology but also at revolutionizing the way they build it as a model for everyone else.
-Remember when open floor plans with foosball tables were the key to unleashing workplace productivity restrained too long by dehumanizing cubicles?
-The media ate that up!
+Over the last several decades as tech became a dominant industry, the new personalities that became very rich very fast also became very [Gavin Belson from Silicon Valley](https://silicon-valley.fandom.com/wiki/Gavin_Belson)—supremely convinced of their own outside-the-box cleverness not only at producing revolutionary technology but also at revolutionizing the way it's built.
+The media decided this was the beginning of a new era where the novel approaches tech companies took to everything should be a model for everyone else.
+Remember when open floor plans and foosball tables and Keurigs were the key to unleashing workplace productivity restrained too long by dehumanizing cubicles?
+After enough writeups in even mainstream outlets like [CBS News](https://www.cbsnews.com/news/ditch-the-cubicles-for-better-collaboration/), everyone was doing it.

-But we ended up just using headphones to fashion our own mental cubicles so we could work in some kind of awkward peace—particularly awkward for women, people of color, introverts, and many others.
+But we ended up just using headphones to fashion our own mental cubicles so we could work in some kind of awkward peace—[particularly awkward for women](https://www.inc.com/betsy-mikel/new-study-open-offices-are-terrible-for-women.html), people of color, introverts, and many others.

 A similar thing happened with tech interviews.
 Boring accounting firms ask about your resume but not us!
-The media were awestruck at our novel interview style asking weird questions like "*Why are manhole covers round?*" or "*How would you calculate the number of cars passing through a busy bridge?*" or the famous Elon Musk riddle "*You’re standing on the surface of the Earth.
+The media were awestruck at profound interview questions like "*Why are manhole covers round?*" or "*How would you calculate the number of cars passing through a busy bridge?*" or the famous Elon Musk riddle "*You’re standing on the surface of the Earth.
 You walk one mile south, one mile west, and one mile north.
 You end up exactly where you started.
 Where are you?*"
-This was all about getting deeper than any traditional interview could, you see, to reveal how candidates think!
+This is all about getting deeper than any traditional interview could, you see, to reveal how candidates think!

 Yeah, OK.